 When you arrive, you are asked to bring one canned food as your tax to pay to enter the city of Bethlehem.
 Then you gather in a large room where you are told some history of Jerusalem and Bethlehem.
 After the history lesson, you enter the town of Bethlehem.
 There are lots of activities going on…so many that we didn’t have to participate in all of them.
 There is weaving, pottery, baking, carpentry, and a school.
 You can also help weave a blanket, play dreidels, and dress up as people during this time period.
 There was also a snake charmer and children dancing.

 Finally they usher you out to a room where there are nativities on display as well as a box for a donation if you feel so inclined.
 We loved this portrayal.
 It only took about 35 minutes from the time they started until the time we walked out.
 We did arrive about 15 minutes before our start time.
 They start sessions every 30 minutes between 6:00 pm and 8:30 pm.
 For current information, visit their website.
-They ask that you reserve a time beforehand.
+They ask that you reserve a time beforehand, but admission is free.

 Stone Gate Weddings in located in Pleasant Grove, about 1/2 mile east of the Mt.
 Timpanogos LDS temple at 886 West 2600 North.
 From 1-15, take American Fork Main Street/Pioneer Crossing east toward the mountains.
 Turn north (left) onto 1100 East (North County Blvd).
 Drive past American Fork Hospital up the hill to 700 North in American Fork.
 The temple will be in front of you on your left.
 Turn right on 700 North which changes to 2600 North when you cross into Pleasant Grove.
 Stone Gate is located on the left (north) side of the road.